Romanian Special Operations Forces Command

-The Romanian Special Operations Forces Command (Comandamentul Forțelor pentru Operații Speciale) is the special forces command of the Romanian Army formed on 01 March 2018 from the former 6th Special Operations Brigade.
+The Romanian Special Operations Forces Command (Comandamentul Forțelor pentru Operații Speciale; FOS) is the special forces command of the Romanian Army formed on 01 March 2018 from the former 6th Special Operations Brigade.
 The Special Forces Command is headquartered in Târgu Mureș, and it is the structure through which the Chief of the General Staff exercises the control over all Special Forces units.